-Figure 7.
-CO2 molar concentration variations after (a) 5sec (b) 10sec (c) 20sec (d) 45sec (e) 90sec (f) 180sec and (g) 360sec of fire eruption
+Figure 9.
+CO2 molar concentration variations after (a) 8sec and (b) 360sec of fire eruption.

-Figure 8.
-CO2 molar concentration profiles (a) above the methane burner and (b) along the length of the compartment
+Figure 10.
+CO2 molar concentration profiles above the methane burner.

-Figures 8 depict the molar concentration of CO_2 vertically above the methane burner and horizontally along the centre of the compartment.
-It can be seen that in the early stages of fire, as it is still pre-mature, a lot of CO_2 is being ejected into the compartment, although the overall region of the compartment occupied by the smoke is relatively small.
-However, after 45seconds, the CO_2 molar concentration is highest near the methane burner, which then decreases gradually towards the ceiling of the compartment.
-CO_2 molar concentration in the centre of the compartment, from one door to the other, shows that (a) the molar concentration of CO_2 is highest in the vicinity of the methane burner (region of fire eruption), and (b) as the time passes by, the molar concentration of CO_2 increases in the whole compartment.
-Hence, these trends are in-line with the observations made earlier.
+Figure 10 depicts the molar concentration of $CO_2$ directly above the methane burner, both after 8seconds and 360seconds of fire eruption.
+It can be seen that in the early stages of fire, as it is still pre-mature, a lot of $CO_2$ is being ejected into the compartment, although the overall region of the compartment occupied by the smoke is relatively small.
+However, after 360seconds, the $CO_2$ molar concentration is highest near the methane burner, which then increases gradually towards the ceiling of the compartment. $CO_2$ molar concentration in the centre of the compartment, from one door to the other, has not been shown in the present study as this region is almost free of $CO_2$ for the range of parameters considered in the present study.
+Hence, further studies need to be conducted in order to widen the range of $CO_2$ concentration analysis.

-4. Conclusions
+4. CONCLUSION